New Tax Regime vs Old Tax Regime: Embracing the Positive Changes

-NOTE: IF THERE IS NO HOUSING LOAN DEDUCTION THEN THE TAXPAYERS WITH ANY INCOME SLAB WOULD BE ADVISABLE TO OPT FOR NEW TAX REGIME.
+NOTE: IF THERE IS NO HOUSING LOAN DEDUCTION THEN THE TAXPAYERS WITH ANY INCOME SLAB WOULD BE ADVISABLE TO OPT FOR A NEW TAX REGIME.

-Note: “This document had been written to provide update in simple/ lucid language.
+Note: “This document had been written to provide an update in simple/ lucid language.
 The Author shall not be responsible for any decision made based on the content of this document.
-Care has been taken to produce authentic and reliable information, however the users are expected to obtain professional advice before implementing.
+Care has been taken to produce authentic and reliable information however the users are expected to obtain professional advice before implementing.